sanderjo/sabnzbd-nogil-docker/README.md

 Result: it works.
 At least: sabnzbd is downloading.

-Question: is this version faster (in case the CPU single-core is the bottleneck)
+Question: is this version faster (in case the CPU single-core is the bottleneck)?